They Shall Grow Not Old

-On this day 100 years ago the Armistice of Compiègne came into effect at 11am Paris time.
-The armistice brought a ceasefire in the conflict between the Allies and Germany, it, however, did not end the war.
+On this day in 1918 the Armistice of Compiègne came into effect at 11am Paris time.
+The armistice brought a ceasefire in the conflict between the Allies and Germany, it however did not end the war.
 However it put in place an agreement to stop fighting on the Western Front, allowing discussions for permanent peace.
 It took more than six months of negotiations for the Treaty of Versailles to be agreed, which was signed on 28th June 1919, and finally bringing the war to its end.

 In 1918 the western front had moved back and forth, first, the Germans Spring Offensive had gained them territory though with exhausted supplies and reinforcements the Allies had great success in the '100 Days' campaign.